 From puberty until menopause, otherwise known as the reproductive years, a fertile woman’s body goes through a regular menstrual cycle (averaging 28 days) where it prepares for pregnancy.

 If conception does not occur shortly after ovulation, the unfertilised egg passes out of the body – and the whole process is repeated, getting ready for the next egg.

 Following menstruation, your body’s hormone levels begin to rise.
 As the days progress, the walls of your uterus thicken and become engorged with blood, preparing for the implantation of a fertilised egg.

-There is also a change in vaginal mucus; as the time of ovulation nears, the mucus becomes thin, stretchy, slippery and clear (a bit like an egg-white) and goes through chemical changes designed to help sperm to swim rapidly towards the fallopian tubes.
+There is also a change in vaginal mucous; as the time of ovulation nears, the mucous becomes thin, stretchy, slippery and clear (a bit like an egg-white) and goes through chemical changes designed to help sperm to swim rapidly towards the fallopian tubes.

 Ovulation normally occurs at the same time each month, theoretically in the middle of your cycle, so in a stock-standard 28-day cycle, ovulation will (in theory, again) occur on the 14th day after menstruation.

 Around 20 percent of women are thought to experience ovulation pain, where they can feel anything from a slight twinge to strong painful cramps around the time of ovulation.

 The increased levels of the hormone progesterone will cause a rise in your body’s basal (resting) temperature of anything from around 0.2 degrees Celsius to 1.6 degrees, just after ovulation, to create a more receptive environment for implantation.